These rules are to be used for the European Carp Classic and the World Carp Classic both run at Lac de Madine in France.

 SECTION A - REGISTRATION

-A01- All members of a Pair/Trio including Helper must register together at one of the designated times (see Event Itinerary) and provide the organisers with all required documents (read carefully Registration Process in your competitors’ pack – Incomplete documentation will mean you will forfeit your turn during registration).
+A01- All members of a pair/trio (including helper) must register together at one of the designated times (see official event itinerary on website) and provide the organisers with all required documents (read carefully through the registration process in your competitors’ pack – Incomplete documentation will mean you will forfeit your turn during registration).

-A03- As part of on-site Registration process, a member of the party will be invited to draw a number.
-This number will decide in which order the Pair/Trio will be invited onto the stage to proceed with the actual peg draw.
+A03- As part of the registration process, a draw will take place.
+This number will decide in which order the pair/trio will be invited onto the stage to proceed with the actual peg draw.

-A04- Any one not registering within the official registration times could be excluded from the competition and their entry fee will be forfeited, unless prior notice is given in advance or the competitors have a valid reason for being late and organisers are made aware by an mail at firstname.lastname@example.org.
-The organisers will make the decision and this will be final.
-(See rules A04 & A05 for consequences on the draw).
+A04- Anyone not registering within the official registration times could be excluded from the competition and their entry fee will be forfeited, unless prior notice is given in advance or the competitors have a valid reason for being late and organisers are made aware by email at email@example.com.
+The organisers reserve the right to make a decision on this matter and this will be final.

-A06- If a Pair/Trio can’t arrive before the end of the official draw, their entry is at the entire discretion of the organisers.
+A05- If a pair/trio cannot arrive before the end of the official draw, their entry is at the entire discretion of the organisers.

 SECTION B - OFFICIAL PICTURE & PEG DRAW

-B01- The official group picture will take place at the end of the Flag Parade (planned to be done around 17:00).
+B01- The official group picture will take place at the end of the flag parade.

-B03- Following the official picture, the peg draw will take place and only then would competitor know where they fish.
-Competitors will be forbidden from accessing their peg before Monday 07:00.
+B03- Following the official picture, the peg draw will take place.
+Only then will competitors know where they will fish.
+Competitors will be forbidden from accessing their peg before the official start of set up.

-B04- World Carp Classic 2017 peg draw format is a straight draw.
-Ticket drawn will state Section and Peg Number.
+B04- World Carp Classic peg draw format is a straight draw.
+Tickets drawn will state the relevant section and peg number.

-SECTION C – BOAT CHECK – USE OF BOAT ON MONDAY
+SECTION C – BOAT CHECK – USE OF BOAT PRIOR TO START OF COMPETITION

 SECTION D – ALLOCATION OF THE PRIZES